 - Seek advice from your doctor as soon as you can.
 A proper diagnosis is important.

-- Don’t resume dancing until you have fully recovered from injury.
-Returning to dance too soon will turn an acute injury into a chronic injury.
+- Don’t resume dancing until you have fully recovered from your injury.
+Returning to dance too soon will turn an acute injury (an injury that occurs suddenly) into a chronic injury (an ‘overuse’ injury that gradually worsens over a long time).

 Where to get help